- Simple yet Powerful

 - IP address blocking

-You can specify how long an IP address block should be in effect along with comments about why the IP
+You specify how long a block should be in effect along with comments about why the IP

 Quick and easy diagnostics